prajesh42/ribbonloadbalancer/README.md

--Write a configuration class to setup ribbon configuration as follow:
+- Write a configuration class to setup ribbon configuration as follow:
 ```
 public class RibbonConfiguration {